kharioki/Object-oriented-javascript/README.md

   - creates a new empty object {}
   - sets a valus of 'this' to be the new empty object
   - calls the constructor method

+  method chaining
+  - when we return this; inside the methods, we can chain methods